CattailNu/obsidian-file-info-panel-plugin/README.md

 Thank you to those who have taken the time to submit issues on github.
 Your feedback is helpful!

 ### 2.0
 - Update for the latest Obsidian app.
+Closed issues by adding front matter separation, status-bar popup window, and line counts.

 ### 1.3
 - Feature add: separate URLs from word counts and word frequency report.
 (Issue #9)